Mexican Shrimp Cocktail Recipe

 Recipe Ingredients:

-Here’s everything you’ll need to make this Mexican Shrimp Cocktail recipe, along with how to prep the ingredients.
+Here’s everything you’ll need to make this Mexican Shrimp Cocktail recipe.
 See the recipe card below for the exact quantities.

 The ingredients required to make the recipe prepared on the countertop.